 fMRI data analysis.
 Analyses were conducted in FSL Version 6.0 using FEAT (FMRI Expert Analysis Tool).
 The first four volumes of each participant's functional scan were discarded to allow for stabilization of longitudinal magnetization.
 The remaining images were preprocessed using standardized methods.
 Preprocessing included motion correction to the mean image (Jenkinson et al., 2002), spatial smoothing (Gaussian kernel FWHM = 5 mm), and high-pass temporal filtering (t > 0.01 Hz; Woolrich et al., 2001).
-Functional data were linearly registered to a common stereotaxic space by first registering to the in-plane T2 image (6 degrees of freedom; Jenkinson and Smith, 2001).
+Functional data were linearly registered to a common stereotaxic space by first registering to the in-plane T2 image (6 degrees of freedom) then to the MNI152 T12mm brain (12 degrees of freedom; Jenkinson and Smith, 2001).